Morpho Risk Assessment: What Happens to $45M of WETH/USDC Debt if ETH Drops 20%?

 | 07:00 | $2,321.51 | $2,266.29 | 1 sec | 2.4% |

-Source: oracleBackTest tool, Dune Analytics + The Graph comparison.
-Data period: August 2024.
+Source: internal oracleBackTest comparison using Dune Analytics and The Graph data for August 2024.

 Simulation Limitations